eraoo/SemanticSummarizer/README.md

 # SemanticSummarizer
 A course project leveraging sentence transformers and large language models to automate code summarization tasks.
 The project aims to enhance code comprehension by creating meaningful and context-rich summaries from a diverse collection of code examples.

-This project aims to leverage machine learning techniques to provide automated code summarization, generating concise and informative code summaries from the IBM's Project CodeNet dataset.
+This project aims to leverage machine learning techniques to provide automated code summarization, generating concise and informative code summaries using the IBM's Project CodeNet dataset.

 ## Repository Structure